HGLabor/issues/README.md

 - Check if a similar issue already exists, if yes please comment on that one instead of opening a new one
 - Attach crash reports and minecraft logs if possible.
 - Ensure using the newest version of the client and launcher.
 Issues for old versions will be closed immediately.

+**If you found a critical bug or exploit please contact the staff team via discord.**